Winter Storm Stella slams northeastern US

 Schools will close in New York, parts of Connecticut, Massachusetts and Rhode Island, as well as in the US capital and northern Virginia.

-In New York City, home to 8.4 million people, Mayor Bill de Blasio declared a state of emergency from midnight Monday.
+In New York, home to 8.4 million people, Mayor Bill de Blasio declared a state of emergency from midnight on Monday.

 Trump, facing the first major weather event of his presidency after a mild winter, said he had spoken to Homeland Security and that the Federal Emergency Management Agency was ready to provide assistance.